rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   For example, `https://v6-1.technopedia.com/tql?q=<MATCH statement>`
   <br>

   The TQL MATCH statement returns results from one or more nodes and relationships that you specify in the query.
-Typically, the query results are returned in key-value pairs, which resembles the format in the following image: <br>
+Typically, the query results are returned as key-value pairs, which resembles the format in the following image: <br>
    <br>

   ![API Image](/images/results.png)<br>&nbsp;